ibrahimmomani/Tdd-Arrays-Pytest/README.md

 ## Prerequisites
 **Install Docker**
   - These tests have been packaged to run with all dependencies installed within a Docker container.
-Due to the use of f-strings, this must be run with python 3.6+.
 The Docker image is based on python 3.7

 ## Usage